-Docker and other container technologies are currently taking the infrastructure world by storm.
-Ideal for microservice architectures and environments that scale rapidly or have frequent releases, Docker has seen a rapid increase in usage over the past two years.
-But containers introduce significant, unprecedented complexity in terms of orchestration.
-That’s where Kubernetes enters the scene.
+Container technologies have taken the infrastructure world by storm.
+Ideal for microservice architectures and environments that scale rapidly or have frequent releases, containers have seen a rapid increase in usage in recent years.
+But adopting Docker, containerd, or other container runtimes introduces significant complexity in terms of orchestration.
+That’s where Kubernetes comes into play.

-Just like a conductor directs an orchestra, telling the musicians when to start playing, when to stop, and when to play faster, slower, quieter, or louder, Kubernetes manages your containers—starting, stopping, creating, and destroying them automatically to run your applications at optimal performance.
-Kubernetes distributes containerized applications across clusters of nodes, and automates their orchestration via:
+Just like a conductor directs an orchestra, telling the musicians when to start playing, when to stop, and when to play faster, slower, quieter, or louder, Kubernetes manages your containers—starting, stopping, creating, and destroying them automatically to reflect changes in demand or resource availability.
+Kubernetes automates your container infrastructure via:

 - Health checking and recovery